How to get out of debt in 5 steps

 you should absolutely make sure that you shouldn’t be taking these types of debts in any circumstances.
 These debts will just rip you apart and take all your savings out!

-Car loan-Â Car loans are generally not as expensive as credit card loans and hover around 10-12%(this is also high considering a bank deposit only gives you around 6% interest) so unless you can’t afford a car, you should skip the car loan.
+Car loan- Car loans are generally not as expensive as credit card loans and hover around 10-12%(this is also high considering a bank deposit only gives you around 6% interest) so unless you can’t afford a car, you should skip the car loan.

-Personal loan –Â Personal loans are also expensive, they are generally in the 12-14% range.
+Personal loan – Personal loans are also expensive, they are generally in the 12-14% range.
 So you should skip personal loans as much as possible.

-House loan –Â With falling interest rates the housing loan rate has also decreased.
+House loan – With falling interest rates the housing loan rate has also decreased.
 Some of the banks are offering house loans at around 6-7%.
 Considering house loans also give you tax breaks, it is wise to have a housing loan if you need one.

-How to get out of debt – A Step-by-Step Plan
+How to Get Out of Debt – A Step-by-Step Plan

 If you are feeling a bit overwhelmed with all these debt options and interest rates then don’t worry, we will go through a step-by-step guide to make sure you take the right decisions on managing your debt.

-Step 1: Start contributing to your retirement fund
+Step 1: Start Contributing to your Retirement Fund

-People often take this as the least priority as they have an attitude that they won’t have a life after retirement.
 But retirement will come ..it will definitely come and the sooner you start contributing to your retirement the less you need to keep aside every month when you grow older.
-NPS is a great instrument for retirement funds.
-It gives you additional tax benefits when you contribute to it.

 Step 2: Build an Emergency Fund of Savings